UBC-MDS/DSCI_522_Group_409/README.md

 ## 3. Methodology

 In order to answer our main research question, we are planning to explore different machine learning algorithms.
+Before building our machine learning models, we will split the data into train and test sets (i.e. 80% train, 20% test) and perform exploratory data analysis to explore whether any features that are not related to our questions or similar with another feature so that we can remove them from our analysis.

 The data shared by the Bike Rider Company is quite cleaned and does not require much data manipulation.
 Since our problem is `regression`, we can potentially work with `linear regression`, `KNN`, `Random Forest`, `SVR` and few other similar models.
 We have selected `mean squared error` as the criteria to select the best model among the selected models.

 ## 4. Exploratory data analysis
 In the [EDA File](https://github.com/UBC-MDS/DSCI_522_Group_409/blob/master/eda/EDA.ipynb), we have checked if there is any null values present in the data.
 Moreover, we have done data profiling and get the statistical information such as mean, median, min, max and quartiles of the continuous variables of the data.
 We have also built many visualizations such as heat maps and point graphs to deep dive into the data.